mpescaru/birdsong_speech_music_comp/README.md

 10. In prep_paths function, change the path_main_fold parameter to the path to the birdsong_speech_music_comp folder on your device
 11. In Matlab Command Window, run: >> run_pipeline

-NOTE: Brainstorm database is pre-loaded with all MPS data.
-Do skip computation of modulation power spectra step (time-consuming step), comment out generate_mps() lines in run_pipeline and skip steps 2-8.
+NOTE: Brainstorm database is pre-loaded with MPS data.
+To skip computation of modulation power spectra step in pipeline (it is very time-consuming), comment out generate_mps() lines in run_pipeline and skip steps 2-8.

-Sources: birdsong files extracted from xeno-canto database (xeno-canto.org)
+Birdsong files can be extracted from xeno-canto database (xeno-canto.org).